Astronomical Society of Haringey

 Above: John Bush - then Managing Director at Gollanz Books, publisher of Arthur C. Clarke's novels - was one of the speakers at early ASH meetings.

 Having grown out of the first Space Age Exhibition, other exhibitions were organised by the Society, many of which were based at Alexandra Palace.
 The ASH initially met in various rooms at Alexandra Palace, both before and after the fire in 1980.
-Plans were well-established to make a permanent base there, using the empty North-West Tower as the Headquarters, with an observatory on the roof, possibly a planetarium, which would have been the start of grander plans for setting up an astronomical and space education centre, of which the ASH was to be a part, all adding to the facilities the Palace could offer to the public.
+Plans were well-established to make a permanent base there, using the empty North-West Tower as the Headquarters, with an observatory on the roof, possibly a planetarium, which would have been the start of grander plans for setting up an Astronomical and Space Education Research Trust (ASERT), of which the ASH was to be a major part, all adding to the facilities the Palace could offer to the public.

 Meetings are held monthly, usually on the third Thursday of the month.